Department of Curriculum and Instruction

 Credit arranged.
 Professional development and enrichment of certificated school personnel.
 Credit earned will not be accepted toward graduate degree programs, but may be used in a fifth-year program.
 Additional projects/assignments required for graduate credit.

 This weekly seminar will examine current research and theory in mathematics education.
 Participants will read, analyze, and discuss current research and theory articles.
 Participants will take an active role in discussions, including leadership of seminar discussions.
-Pass/Fail grading only.
+Graded Pass/Fail.

 Management skills, concepts, and information needed to administer a district-wide curriculum; audits and other evaluations as part of the curriculum or program development cycle; duties and responsibilities of curriculum developers from a standpoint of several possible roles and assignments; criteria and basic concepts for an audit, including essential curriculum management components, alignment, quality control, standards, and data sources.